 the nature of the vRTM, how it is measured, and by what component

-any other information an appraiser may need to establish trust in components based on vTPM contents, including supported deep attestation mechanisms
+any other information an appraiser may need to establish trust in vPlatform components based on vTPM contents, including supported deep attestation mechanisms

 Information in the vPC MAY be included by reference (e.g. a pointer to an external document location with a hash of its expected value) to reduce the length of the credential.